hoss-java/containers/DECK.md

 > * my-app : A general code to use java under Maven
 > * my-springapp - A simple java app that is based on spring framework
 > * my-webapp - A simple project temlate (no java code included) to run under Tomcat
+* A Tomcat container based on Alpine 3.20 was created

 #### Steps to test and debugging:
 - [] 1.